Ceici92/CeciliasBlog/content/posts/StreetAR.md

 # 8. User Interface

-Of course with children you don’t want to make a 2 hours long class.
+Of course with children you don't want to make a 2 hours long class.
 They need to be part of the show.
 It is why we put questions, even at the very beginning.
 Those are simple, with buttons and with canvas directly in Unity.
 That way there was no need of coding an application in android studio or anything that would have caused issues of compatibility with IOS.

 We tried to incorporate responsive design : when the user clicks on one of the buttons to answer the questions, the sound is different if it is the good answer or not, also the good answers become green and the bad ones red.
 For guiding there are both text and icons to make sure the user knows what to do.